The king's ransom waiting for African businesses that create magic moments for customers

 Forward-thinking companies should recognize the fact that errors and mistakes are critical parts of doing business and embrace the opportunities they create for magic moments.
 Specifically, service recovery, which is the process in which a business intervenes after service failures, can lead to emotionally memorable experiences and highly engaged customers.
 Done well, it creates customers that have strong emotional attachments to businesses, and this is the core essence of real customer loyalty of the sort that leads to improved operational and financial outcomes.

-Companies that want to build robust service recovery capabilities should do the following: empower customer experience first-responders; be proactive in anticipating and independently correcting service failures; reduce customer friction relating to reporting & solving service failures; continually improve & update internal processes; and treat customer as business partners.
+Companies that want to build robust service recovery capabilities should do the following: empower customer experience first-responders; be proactive in anticipating and independently correcting service failures; reduce customer friction relating to reporting & solving service failures; continually improve & update internal processes; and treat customers as business partners.

 Because service failures are common in Africa and few companies focus systematically, if at all, on service recovery, companies that choose to do so stand to benefit tremendously.
 In the Adagia, Dutch philosopher Desiderius Erasmus famously wrote, “In the land of the blind, the one-eyed man is king.”
 It stands to reason that, where most companies blindly pay nothing but lip service to the notion of serving customers, a king’s ransom awaits those who open both eyes and seize the opportunity to consistently create magical moments for customers.